MicrosoftDocs/defender-docs/defender-office-365/attack-simulation-training-faq.md

 ## Issues with Attack simulation training reporting

+### Differences in user activity data from Attack simulation training reports and other reports

+For reporting on user activity related to simulation messages, we recommend using the [built-in simulation reports](attack-simulation-training-insights.md).
+Reports from other sources (for example, [Advanced hunting](/defender-xdr/advanced-hunting-overview)) might not be accurate.

+Simulation URLs aren't wrapped by Safe Links and are considered unwrapped links.
+Not all clicks on unwrapped links go through Safe Links, so user activity related to simulation messages might not be recorded in the [UrlClickEvents logs](/defender-xdr/advanced-hunting-urlclickevents-table).

 ### Attack simulation training reports don't contain any activity details

 Attack simulation training comes with rich, actionable insights that keep you informed of the threat readiness progress of your employees.
 If Attack simulation training reports aren't populated with data, verify that audit logging is turned on in your organization (it's on by default).